pengchao2022/spring-boot-todo-app-jenkins-argocd-minikube/README.md

     - I will use spring boot java as backend and has the REST API for CRUD

-    - I will use thymeleaf for forntend java template webpage
+    - I will use thymeleaf for frontend java template webpage

 - Argocd part